t3ase/MCP2/README.md

 # MCP2 – Mood-Based Playlist & Quote Server

-A small Express/TypeScript service that classifies incoming WhatsApp/SMS (or HTTP tool calls) by mood/intent and replies with a Spotify playlist and an optional quote/voice response.
+A small Express/TypeScript service that classifies incoming WhatsApp (or HTTP tool calls) by mood/intent and replies with a Spotify playlist as a response.
 Endpoints are exposed for Twilio webhooks and for MCP-style tools.

 ## Prerequisites
 - Node.js 18+ and npm
 - Spotify Client Credentials (client id/secret)
-- Twilio credentials (for WhatsApp/SMS webhook)
+- Twilio credentials (for WhatsApp)
-- Optional: ElevenLabs (voice) and OpenAI API key (LLM classifier; otherwise heuristics are used)
+- ElevenLabs (voice) and OpenAI API key (LLM classifier; otherwise heuristics are used)

 ## Quick Start
 ```bash